atomone-hub/genesis/CONSTITUTION.md

 real personal identities.

-To enable the well-functioning of Treasury DAOs and the separation of powers in the utmost interest of the Cosmos Hub, each member can hold just one type of role within each Treasury DAO.
+To enable the well-functioning of Treasury DAOs and the separation of powers in the utmost interest of the AtomOne Hub, each member can hold just one type of role within each Treasury DAO.

 The members of the DAO must perform efficiently in their role in line with